mariomac/pipes/tutorial/README.md

 above `StartFunc` definition only accepts an output channel as argument.

-To overcome this, we will create a function that accepts the list of files, and returns a `StartFunc` implementation that will be invoked later by the pipes library.
+To overcome this, we will create a function that accepts the list of files, and returns a `StartFunc` implementation that will be invoked later by the pipes' library.

 ```go
 // FileFinder opens the files passed as argument and forwards them to the next